Looking for reasons for Why We Travel? or why travelling is important for us humans?

 It was 4 in the morning and my alarm clock pulled me incessantly, and a little unexpectedly, from sleep.
 My eyes were swollen, and bloodshot, as I looked out of the window for the light, but found nothing but temporary darkness.

-For a moment, I was almost convinced that it is a ruthless dream, but then I rolled over and saw my rucksack – zippered, and ready to be lifted up, all over again.
-In exactly one hour from now, I realized, I am catching a train to my next destination.
+For a moment, I was almost convinced that it is a ruthless dream.
+And then I rolled over and saw my rucksack – zippered, and waiting to be lifted.
+Exactly one hour from now, I realized, I am catching my next train.